In this review, we’ll be having a close look at the

 The only question left is which variant is best suited for your needs?
 That would depend on your preference.

-For me, I’d go any of the two options with the LED screen because I don’t want to fiddle with a smartphone while vacuuming.
+For me, I’d go with any of the two options with the LED screen because I don’t want to fiddle with a smartphone while vacuuming.

 The Verdict: Who should by the